-When you use the Paint Bucket to paint a color—in this case orange—on the main Marshmallow Sofa component, only the cushions take on that color.
-Everything not assigned the Default material stays exactly the way it is.
+When you use the Paint Bucket to paint a color—in this case, orange—on the main Marshmallow Sofa component, only the cushions take on that color.
+Everything not assigned to the Default material stays exactly the way it is.

 Painting the sofa component orange causes all Default-painted faces to turn that color.
 Non-Default-colored faces remain unchanged.